-Taylor Meadows in Garibaldi Park Whistler Snowshoeing
+Taylor Meadows in Garibaldi Provincial Park

 , in Garibaldi Park is an amazing place to snowshoe in the winter near Whistler.
 Beautiful snowy meadows surrounded by mountains everywhere you look.
 Black Tusk towering in the distance so close and blanketed in wonderful, beautiful snow.
 Garibaldi Lake is accessible as well on this snowshoeing hike.
 The Taylor Meadows trail forks partway up, left goes to Taylor Meadows, right to Garibaldi Lake (the trail joins again at the far side of both campsites).